Adriman2/study-buddy-front/README.md

-# StudyBuddy Web: Your Personal AI Study Companion - Now on the Web
+# StudyBuddy Web: Your Personal AI Study Companion - Now on the Web (under construction)

 StudyBuddy Web is a web application designed to elevate your studying experience.
 It's not just a study tool, but your buddy who's always there to help you comprehend your learning materials better.
 This application comes with key functionalities such as PDF document uploads, flashcard generation, interactive Q&A and content search.